 John COLLIER (1937- 2012)

-Ballarat School of Mines
+Mining industry legend - Ballarat School of Mines

 John Collier was born at Ballarat in 1937.
 He received a Diploma of Mining and a Diploma of Civil Engineering at the Ballarat School of Mines (SMB).
 John Collier later graduated from the University of Melbourne with a Bachelor of Engineering (Mining).
 Early in his career he received a Diploma of Accountancy from the Australian Society of Accountants.
-John Collier believes his experience at SMB had a profound influence on his life, especially what he learnt in Geology, Engineering, Chemistry, etc., all of which he found beneficial to his later working life.
+John Collier believes his experience at SMB had a profound influence on his life, especially what he learnt in geology, engineering, chemistry, etc., all of which he found beneficial to his later working life.
 He is proud of his association with the Ballarat School of Mines.

 Through his experience in the world-wide mining industry John Collier has made a major impact on the mining industry.
 He has been exploration leader for a large number of worldwide discoveries and farm-ins both major and minor.
 He has experience, apart from his exploration activities, in every facet of the mining industry including underground mining, open-cut mining, dredging, smelting and refining.
-His record in identifying diamond opportunities include Australian (Argyle), Canada (Diabik), Zimbawe, and the Brazil Pipe (Collier Falls) is approaching economic viability and is currently owned by another group.
-His success in diamond exploration may be unparalled.
+His record in identifying diamond opportunities include Australian (Argyle), Canada (Diabik), Zimbabwe, and the Brazil Pipe (Collier Falls) is approaching economic viability and is currently owned by another group.
+His success in diamond exploration may be unparalleled.
 John Collier also has significant success with lead-zinc, iron ore, coal, copper, gold-silver, petroleum, heavy minerals, nickel, uranium, industrial minerals, rare earths, and tin.
 John Collier's employment history includes:

 - 1997 April - Chief Executive, Gold and Other Minerals Product Group, Rio Tinto plc, London.
 The group of 22 operations included Norzinc (zinc smelting); Angelsey (aluminium smelting); Corumba Brazil (iron mining); Fortaleza Brazil (nickel flash smelting); nickel refining, Zimbabwe; Coal operations, Brazil, plus several development opportunities in Zimbabwe, Philippines, Brazil and Australia.
-His portfolio included several large gold operations such as Lihirn (PNG), Kelian (Indonesial), Paracatu (Brazile), and Peak (NSW).
+His portfolio included several large gold operations such as Lihirn (PNG), Kelian (Indonesia), Paracatu (Brazil), and Peak (NSW).